jackdesert/dailydancer/README.md

 Backlog:

-  * Design the FAQ page (HEBA) and create a link to it
+  * Ask HEBA to design the FAQ page for me
+  * Create a link to the FAQ page
   * Make a /jack page that tells about the author, and link to it instead of giving a mailto
   * Link for "show me more"
-  * Make the subjects look more like buttons

   * Confirm that 11:50pm shows the same day (not the next)
-  * Cache assets so they do not need requesting again
   * Fix so can pull down latest database
-  * Add a flag for displaying N number of days
+  * Add a parameter for displaying N number of days
   * Scroll to top whenever page is reloaded && remove super long padding on bottom of footer
   * Return the id when creating a message so cloudin can see it
   * Redirect from www to naked domain (sinatra does not see the www)
   * Inline scripts and stylesheets in production mode so only one network hit
-  * Inertial transitions when events expand/contract.
+  * Cache assets so they do not need requesting again
   * Test in IE8
-  * Investigate Zepto

   * Ask heba to show minimized versions